markjivko/octoms/README.md

 **Warning!**

-Do not use this framework in a production environment.
+Do not use this framework in a production environment; this is a study/side-project from 2011.